 Mongooses are quick and agile and have extremely strong jaws.
 They usually kill their prey by inflicting a lethal bite to the back of their head, crushing the skull.
 Advantage: Mongoose (considering they have tough skin and immunity against cobra venom)

 Once the mongoose has killed the cobra they sometimes eat them – fangs and venom sacs included.
 As venom has to be injected to be effective it poses no threat to the mongoose when it is ingested.
-However, on rare occasions the mongoose can come off worse even after defeating the cobra.
-This is because if the mongoose is really unlucky then the cobras fangs can pierce their stomach lining.
+However, on rare occasions, the mongoose can come off worse even after defeating the cobra.
+This is because if the mongoose is really unlucky then the cobra’s fangs can pierce its stomach lining.

 FAQ’s (Frequently Asked Questions)